open-keychain/open-keychain/OpenKeychain/src/main/res/raw/help_faq.md

 1. Select a key to export in the main menu.
 2. Click on the "Export via Wlan" button (Wlan icon with a lock).
 3. To import your key on this device go back to the main menu, click on +, choose import.
 Now click on the qr code symbol at the top of the screen.

+### Android version of device is lower than Kitkat

+Short answer:

+Generate a strong random password with ``gpg --armor --gen-random 1 20``, then encrypt key, use password above when asked with ``gpg --armor --export-secret-keys YOUREMAILADDRESS | gpg --armor --symmetric --output mykey.sec.asc``.

+Longer answer:

+You should make sure that your key can't be intercepted during transfer.
+If you have an SD-Card reader in your phone, you can use this to easily transfer your key.
+If you don't, you can transfer your key through an online service (such as E-Mail, Dropbox, …), but **make sure to encrypt it** during transfer!

+To transfer your key to OpenKeychain from `gpg`, the best way to do so is to encrypt it with a single-use password, which you never use anywhere else and never send online.
+Use `gpg` as shown above to generate a random password, then export and encrypt your key with it.

+Once the key is encrypted, transfer the file to your mobile using any method, decrypt the file with OpenKeychain.
+When asked, manually (!) input the password.

+**Do not use a weak password!** This method is only safe if the password you use is very strong (like 20 random, alphanumeric characters), and humans are really bad at generating random strings.
+Use `gpg` as shown above, or another random password generator of your choice.

+**Do not use an online password generator!** This beats the purpose of using a generated password in the first place!
+An attacker who can get the file from your Dropbox account, can likely also see the Website you got the password from!

 ## Are my secret keys safe on my mobile device?